 |Get a working knowledge of how each type of life insurance policy works. |

 After reading this 10-page booklet you'll know more about life insurance than most insurance agents.

-Before whole life insurance existed, life insurance was something that was purchased on a yearly, monthly or even a weekly basis.
+Before whole life insurance existed, life insurance was something that was purchased on a yearly, monthly, or even a weekly basis.
 An option to continually renew insurance coverage was guaranteed by the insurance company without the requirement of the insured having to undergo more underwriting.
-All that was required to renew the contract was to pay a higher premium payment to cover the increasing risk that the insurance company might have to pay a death benefit as the insured aged.
+All that was required to renew the contract was to pay a higher premium payment to cover the increased risk that the insurance company might have to pay a death benefit as the insured aged.